Axelph237/Vega-Sector/- pages/Rules/Combat/Combat Overview.md

 At the start of combat, all creatures must be put into initiative order, highest to lowest.
 If a player and an NPC share initiative, the player goes first.

 ## Round Phase
-During the round, all creatures may take actions at any point they see fit so long as another creature is not currently performing an action.
+The primary event occurring during a round of combat are creature [[turns]].
+During a creature's turn it regains `stamina points` and takes any actions it chooses to before interruption.

-In order to perform an action, a creature must have enough `stamina points` to perform it.
-A creature regains up to their maximum `stamina points` during their turn in initiative.
-After a creature regains `stamina points` during their turn, they must perform at least one action on that same turn.
+At any point in initiative, after all creatures at that initiative have taken their turns, any other creature may perform an action.
+In order to do this, a creature must have enough remain `stamina points` from their previous turn.

 ## End of Combat
- Combat ends once
+Once combat has ended, narrative play immediately begins.